 There is also a bit of my adventures in personal growth for miniature painting along the way.

 I decided to create this blog as a depository for the collection of knowledge I have gained and the experiences I have had 3d printing and tabletop.
 I understand there are a million and one websites, YouTube series, guides and more on the subject but not as many that focus exclusively on 3d printing for tabletop gaming in an in-depth and followable way.
 Printing miniatures and terrain takes a significantly different mentality than prototyping parts for manufacturing or large hobby pieces which much of the resources out there cover.

 I am hoping to not just capture and catalog my doings and happenings but write in depth write ups to provide a spring board to other places, vendors, and resources to make your 3d printing experience memorable and successful.

 Let me know if you would like to see something in particular tested.
 I promise to do my best to put it on the list but as you will soon learn reading my posts.
 I always have a million projects and experiments on my mind.

 More About me and My Background

-Seeing my work as a streamer I was picked up to work briefly on the Elder Scrolls Online with Zenimax Online Studios as an associate gameplay designer.
-I was focused on the combat aspect of the game and absolutely loved my experiences there and realized that game development and design was where my heart is.
+Seeing my work as a streamer I was picked up to work on the Elder Scrolls Online with Zenimax Online Studios as an associate gameplay designer.
+I was focused on the combat aspect of the game and absolutely loved my experiences there and realized that game development and design was where my heart really is.

-As you can see I have an obvious trend in loving data, sharing my knowledge, loving documentation, and seeking a deeper understanding.
+I have an obvious trend in loving data, sharing my knowledge, loving documentation, and seeking a deeper understanding.
 I feel like you can’t live life without pushing yourself to your best potential.

 Thus, I am a crazy mad scientist trying to make everything about my life an adventure and experiment.
 Thank you for sharing it with me.